processing/processing-library-template/README.md

   - The build.gradle file has 56 lines

-Stef suggested that the best way to resolve Processing at this time is to use jitpack to compile a github repository.
+Stef suggested that the best way to resolve Processing at this time is to use jitpack to compile a Github repository.
 There is an unofficial repository for resolving Processing4 with jitpack at https://github.com/micycle1/processing-core-4/ Additionally, Stef suggested that we should move to Kotlin, as it is the current default; the gradle files in both repositories described above use Groovy.